Coltonton/eon-custom-themes/developer/DEVREADME.md

     cd <path-to-pieces>
     zip -0qry -i \*.txt \*.jpg @ ../bootanimation.zip *.txt part*

 I have found this can be quite a pain to deal with so what I opt to do is select the part folders and desc.txt and inject them into a existing bootanimation.zip overwriting the files.
+And Android is very picky on this subject matter...
+So follow the zipping guide exactly!
+It's what works for me.
 [![](https://i.imgur.com/s7wEUYt.png)](#)

 ## How To Install the Boot Animation